Jasonduanchengwu/Exploring_SAS/README.md

 An automated report generation SAS macro was created for potential FDA reporting.
 ![](./Images/automated_report.png)

-a list of fixed questions is asked about a specific interest topic (user supplied) like parental approval in this case.
+A list of fixed questions is asked about a specific interest topic (user supplied) like parental approval in this case.

-the summary statistics will be produced based on that topic with p-value of relevent test of significance.
+Summary statistics will be produced based on that topic with p-value of relevent test of significance.